JoshuaSimmons0425/Deep-Learning-Fraud-Detection-Tool-Project/README.md

 Built with a focus on real-world applicability, the project demonstrates key techniques in preprocessing, model training, performance optimization, and explainability, all aligned with the CRISP-DM (Cross-Industry Standard Process for Data Mining) framework.

-The dataset I chose came from Kaggle and here is the link to the dataset: https://www.kaggle.com/code/kartik2khandelwal/predicting-fraudulent-transactions/input
+The dataset I chose came from Kaggle.
+Here is the link to the dataset: https://www.kaggle.com/code/kartik2khandelwal/predicting-fraudulent-transactions/input

 # Project Goal